 - 1. Use of ineligible students. - 2.
 Exceeding the number allowed in the performing company. - 3.
 Exceeding the time limits on performance or set-up or strike. - 4.
 The use of firearms, explosives or combustible materials. - 5.
 The use of additional unit set. - 6.
 The director communicating with the company during the performance.

-Ineligible Companies shall be considered for individual acting awards, the associated points and the oral critique.
+Companies not eligible for advancement or ranking shall be considered for individual acting awards, the associated points and the oral critique.